 Serving in the dining hall was entirely out of my comfort zone.
-I knew from watching and helping my server friends at Saranac last summer – serving is a lot of work.
+I knew from watching and helping my server friends at Saranac last summer that serving is a lot of work.
 Servers spend twelve plus hours a day in the dining hall presetting, serving, bussing, cleaning, and setting up all over again.
 What’s funny is that, while most servers’ favorite part of being a server is bringing food to their tables, that was my least favorite part in the beginning.
-I dreaded bringing out food only to hear that they wanted more at the same time as one of my other two tables because I hate to tell people no and make them anything less than happy.
+I dreaded bringing out food only to hear that one of my tables wanted more at the same time as one of my other two tables because I hate to tell people no and make them anything less than happy.
 I have always been a huge people pleaser and a perfectionist, but this month God showed me that I don’t need to be.
-Even if I can’t make all the tables happy all the time (or all the people in my life happy all the time, for a real world application), God is pleased with me for pursuing and serving Him, and while it’s good to make people happy, His opinion of me is all that really matters.
-As I began to lean into this idea of the pleasure God finds in me, I started to love serving (even more than collecting the black tongs off of dirty tables or setting silverware).
+Even if I can’t make all the tables happy all the time (or all the people in my life happy all the time, for a real-world application), God is pleased with me for pursuing and serving Him, and while it’s good to make people happy, His opinion of me is all that really matters.
+As I began to lean into this idea of the pleasure God finds in me, I started to love serving.
 I would walk out the kitchen doors with a tray full of food and a real smile on my face because, even if they didn’t get all the refills as quickly as they wanted them, I was nourishing campers so they could have fun with their friends and leaders and hear the Gospel.

 Thanks for reading!
 If you ever get the chance to do Work Crew at a YoungLife camp, please do it.
 There’s no way for me to truly convey how much you’ll grow in one session.
-You will never see a group of high schoolers get so close so fast and you’ll never fall so in love with serving.
+You will never see a group of high schoolers get so close so fast and you’ll never fall so in love with serving others in the Lord’s name.
 You’ll understand what His love really feels like because that community will illustrate it beautifully.
 Doing Work Crew twice was an insane opportunity I never thought I’d get, but I’m so glad I did.